CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 1. Download the ownCloud installation from [ownCloud.org](https://owncloud.org/install/)
 2. Look for the package for the installed OS, this example will use Ubuntu 14.x
 3. ownCloud supports CentOS, Debian, RHEL, Ubuntu and [more](https://software.opensuse.org/download/package?project=isv:ownCloud:community&package=owncloud)
-4. For Ubuntu 14.x, downdload the ownCloud package and add the repository key to apt (this key will updates periodically).
+4. For Ubuntu 14.x, download the ownCloud package and add the repository key to apt (this key will updates periodically).
 ```
 {
 	wget http://download.opensuse.org/repositories/isv:ownCloud:community/xUbuntu_14.10/Release.key